wire-ts/website/docs/quick-store.md

     ...state,
     list: [...state.list, todo],
   }),
-  remove: async (state, id: number) => {
+  remove: (state, id: number) => ({
-    await someApiCall();

-    return {
     ...state,
-      list: state.list.filter((todo) => todo.id !== id),
+    list: state.list.filter(todo => todo.id !== id),
-    }
-  },
+  }),
 });
 ```

 And that's it.
 The data store is now ready to be included in a Root Store.
-Optionally, you may define thunks (see below).
+You also probably want to define thunks for communicating with an API and, optionally, selectors.

 ### Thunks

 Thunks are higher-level functions that can call other actions.
 Thunks do not return a new state and can only change the state via actions.
+Unlike actions, they can also be asynchronous.

 Example: